 Wallbank J stated further that: "The scope of CPR 17.1(1)(e) is wide, but not boundless.
 It first enables the Court to order a party to provide information about the location of relevant property as so defined.
 This part of the rule can be used to assist a party who claims a proprietary remedy, as well as one who brings personal claims.
 The second part is distinct from the first.
 It enables information to be disclosed about relevant property which is or may be the subject of an application for a freezing order.
 Freezing orders apply only to personal claims.
 The information that may be provided under this second part includes but is not limited to location of relevant property.
-The provision contains no express guidance as to the type and extent of information that can be disclosed under the second part.
-That does not mean any and all information should necessarily be disclosed.
+The provision contains no express guidance as to the type and extent of information that can be disclosed.
 The overriding objective of the CPR provides necessary guidance.
 The type and extent of information to be disclosed depends upon what is proportionate in the circumstances of each case, for its just and fair disposition.[82]Where an application, it is axiomatic that the property can still be frozen...the Court cannot order provision of information concerning property the respondents have already disposed of."